stevengoulden1/Shillometer/README.md

 #### Using sentiment analysis from crypto telegram groups and K means clustering to identify high conviction trade entries.

 ### Problem statement: Crypto markets are heavily driven by sentiment and narratives.
 Explore scraping social media to get a sense for when these narratives might be building, in order to identify trade opportunities.
 To do this, scrape high volume public Telegram groups and perform sentiment analysis on the results, then use that data as a feature within a number of machine learning m models.
-If any of these models show promise, build a trade strategy and backtest this over the last 3-4 years, when. most of the major focus coins in today's market went live or saw their largest periods of price appreciation.
+If any of these models show promise, build a trade strategy and backtest this over the last 3-4 years, when most of the major focus coins in today's market went live or saw their largest periods of price appreciation.

 #### Data Collection